-NHS Unconscious Patient/Primary Cardiac Patient If a patient is unconscious and unaccompanied, and there is no one who can verify their identification details, the patient will be given an "unknown patient number" whilst efforts to identify the patient continue.
+NHS Trust ED and AMU As soon as it is established that the patient will be admitted.
+Patients who are confused / unconscious / cognitive impairment/ Learning disabilities must have an ID band applied immediately upon being received into ED/AMU/SEU/other portals/direct admission to department.
+Where possible confirm details with the patients NOK.
+Unconscious Patient/Primary Cardiac Patient If a patient is unconscious and unaccompanied, and there is no one who can verify their identification details, the patient will be given an "unknown patient number" whilst efforts to identify the patient continue.
 Delivery Suite Babies must be labelled with two identification bands on two separate limbs.
 On transfer to a ward two members of staff (Midwife or Support Worker) must re-check the baby's bands to ensure that they are correct; this information is checked against the cot card.
 Neo-natal Unit As above - with the exception of if the baby is nursed in an incubator.
 In these circumstances, the two identification bands are taped onto the incubator.
 When the babies are transferred into a cot, the Delivery Suite actions as above apply.
 Deceased Person: Bodies that are transferred to the Swan Suite must have an accurate ID band attached before leaving the ward / department.
-SafeHands badges must be removed before transfer to the Swan Suite.
+Patient tracking badges must be removed before transfer to the Swan Suite.
 Theatres Theatre patients, including Day Case patients must have an ID band and associated paperwork completed before they can be admitted into the Operating Theatres.
+Radiology Radiology will remove patient tracking badge from patients for the purpose of MRI scanning or scanning of the region which the patient tracking badge is located.
+Radiology will reapply a name band using a patient sticker and attach the patient tracking badge to the patient before returning to the ward.
+In the event of patient tracking Due to supply issues of patient tracking badges, not all patients can be badged at the point of admission or during their hospital stay. badge supply issues In the event there are no patient tracking badges, the business continuity for badge supply, is all patients to have laser printed ID wrist band.
+Areas who have elective admission/ day cases or contained in one area such as Appleby suite, Beynon DCU, D7 and B8 will not use the patient tracking badges when supply is limited.
+Ward areas to prioritise at risk and confused patients when limited patient tracking badges available.

-- 4.1 In addition to the ID band, at the point of admission, the SafeHands badge must be assigned and attached to the patient securing it with the ID band.
-The tracking badge enhances the safety of the patient during their stay through real-time locating.
-Note: SafeHands facilities do not exist at Cannock Chase Hospital or West Park.
-In maternity for mothers and babies the SafeHands system is not used.
-Instead, babies are electronically tagged, with the parents consent, on the X-tag Baby Tagging System.
+4.1 In addition to the ID band, at the point of admission.
+The patient tracking badge must be assigned and attached to the patient securing it with the ID band.
+The patient tracking badge enhances the safety of the patient during their stay through real-time locating.

+Note: Patient tracking facilities do not exist at Cannock Chase Hospital or West Park Hospital.
+In maternity for mothers and babies the patient tracking system is not used.
+Instead, babies are electronically tagged, with the parents' consent, on the X-tag Baby Tagging System.
 A serial number is allocated to each baby tag, the bed number and name of the baby is identified on the X- Tag baby system.
 This X tag is attached to the baby and can identify where the baby is located in the ward area / Maternity Unit.
-This system is in place to prevent / alert the team to potential baby abduction from the Maternity Unit. - 4.2 The healthcare professional primarily responsible for admitting the patient must ensure that an ID band is attached. - 4.3 The information on the ID band must be checked with the patient and the patient's health records before application.
-Information must be clearly printed in indelible black text. - 4.4 The printed ID band must display the last name, first name, date of birth and verified NHS Number / Hospital Number (OP 52 Appendix 1 Information Presentation of the Patient's Identity Band).
-In the first instance laser printer ID bands should be used.
-If addressograph labels are used see section 4.8.1.
+This system is in place to prevent / alert the team to potential baby abduction from the Maternity Unit.